 To reschedule an exam, you must give notice to Emily Kite, the Assistant Dean for Student Affairs, at least four weeks before the start of the examination period.
 Every semester the Assistant Dean for Student Affairs will set a deadline for such notice and publish the deadline on the school’s website.
 After the deadline, the Assistant Dean for Student Affairs will only accept applications to re-schedule an examination for unforeseen or emergency reasons.The Petition for Rescheduling an Exam is available on the Law School forms page.
 Supporting documentation may be required.

 The Rules give the Assistant Dean for Student Affairs some discretion in rescheduling in very limited circumstances.
 The Rules also specify circumstances in which an exam may not be rescheduled.
-An exam may not be rescheduled when a student is taking a bar review course within driving distance of Madison, when a student has a professional opportunity that conflicts with the examination, when a student is late or oversleeps, when a student wishes to leave early for a break, or when the student has three exams on three consecutive days.
+An exam may not be rescheduled when a student is taking a bar review course within driving distance of Madison, when a student has a professional opportunity -such as a job interview- that conflicts with the examination, when a student is late or oversleeps, when a student wishes to leave early for a break, or when the student has three exams on three consecutive days.
 See Rule 6.03(4)

 Students who have disabilities that may affect the taking of examinations for their courses must be assessed at the McBurney Disability Center before the Law School can provide accommodations.
 The Assistant Dean for Student Affairs, Emily Kite (Room 5101; email@example.com) is responsible for all such accommodations after McBurney staff have completed the assessment.
 Examination accommodations may include a longer time for the exam or a private room.
 However, no accommodations will be available to students who have not completed McBurney’s assessment process.